sdh202/SJSU_IT/readme.txt

     Edit the initial.py script's SQL queries, rerun script, tables and files changed.
     Running gdrive.py updates files with the same name in the drive location, and creates them if they aren't made.

 Pandas should be on the same PATH as Python interpreter.
+If issue appear, then try switching default Python interpreter.

 'SQLite' extension for VSCode is helpful for quick viewing and querying the database tables.